MO House set to pass budget for upcoming fiscal year

 A 2014 law allows districts which operate early childhood programs to receive state funding through the foundation formula in the school year after the formula is fully funded.
-The Senate recently indicated it won’t agree to fully finance the formula.
-For his part, Governor Greitens has allocated less money than the House has for education.
+The Senate has indicated it won’t agree to fully fund the formula.
+Governor Greitens has allocated less money than the House has for education.

-The lower-chamber budget set to be finalized also includes language which actually denies funding for a number of programs.

 “Check points are becoming avoidable.
 There’s literally apps now that’ll tell people if there’s a check point anywhere.
 So they just drive around them.
 Saturation patrols get more people off the road.
 They cost less money per arrest.”